 The wind energy industry in Texas started to grow in the early 2000s under then-Governor Rick Perry.
 The state invested $7 billion to create a transmission system to bring renewable energy to Texas cities.
 The state also has fewer regulations and more tax incentives for the wind industry.
 During Perry’s tenure, the state’s wind power surged from 116 megawatts to 11,000 megawatts.

 There doesn’t seem to be any slowdown coming either.
-Last year, Texas added another 2,000 megawatts of wind energy generating capacity.
+In 2020, Texas added another 2,000 megawatts of wind energy generating capacity.

 About 40 minutes out of Midland, we cruise past the town of Big Spring.

 Big Spring is gusty enough to have hosted the National Hang Gliding Championships.
 They’ve been doing so since 2007.
-This year’s event was held from August 11 to August 17.
 Other hang gliding events are held here, too.

 The town got its start by taking advantage of another natural resource.